0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

   }>;
 ```

-It gets the payload and an identity (that can handle that request) as the input parameters, and returns a token, authrozation request, and authorization response.
+It gets the payload and an identity (that can handle that request) as the input parameters, and returns a token, authorization request, and authorization response.

 Click here for the <a href="https://0xpolygonid.github.io/js-sdk-tutorials/docs/api/js-sdk.authhandler.handleauthorizationrequestforgenesisdid#authhandlerhandleauthorizationrequestforgenesisdid-method" target="_blank">API Reference</a>.